-In accordance with Section 27 of the Government Information (Public Access) Act 2009 (GIPA), Council is required to maintain a register that records information about each government contract which has (or is likely to have) a value of $150,000 (inc GST) or more.
+In accordance with Section 27 of the Government Information (Public Access) Act 2009 or GIPA, Council is required to maintain a register of information about each government contract which has (or is likely to have) a value of $250,000 including GST or more.

 You can request information on any contract entered into prior to this date by contacting the Right to Information Officer.